-The Tremont School was started in 2011 by four families, each of which dared to ask,
+The Tremont School was started in 2011 by three families, each of which dared to ask,

 “Why can’t the children in our family, who are diverse learners, attend school together in a place where they all can thrive?”